 This document provides a mental cross-check for JCTVC-J0215.

-It is claimed that the authors of this document understand what are being proposed in JCTVC-J0215.
+It is claimed that the author of this document understands what are being proposed in JCTVC-J0215.
 The authors of J0215 propose to simplify the set of NAL unit types.
 Specifically the 4 NAL unit types, namely CRAT, CRANT, BLAT, and BLANT, should be reduced to 2 types as follows:

 CRA NAL Unit is a Clear Random Access NAL unit.
 CRA NAL unit may be followed by TFD NAL unit.